open-contracting-archive/kingfisher-vagrant/TECHNICAL-DECISIONS.md

 ### Pull Requests

+It's fine to open a Work In Progress (WIP) pull request to invite early comments from your colleagues but make sure it's clearly marked as such.

 Each Pull Request needs to be approved by one other person.

 Merging should be done using the "Create a merge commit" strategy.